wolflingorg/simple-calculator/README.md

 You can add your own commands to the `./src/Commands/`

-more examples can be found in the `./example.php`
+More examples can be found in the `./example.php`